Back to all posts

 World Cup 2026 in Mexico City: Apartment vs Hotel vs Airbnb

 Coming to Mexico City for 2-6 weeks around World Cup 2026?
-Compare furnished apartments, hotels, and Airbnb-style platform bookings for total stay clarity, workspace, kitchen, laundry, and booking risk.
+Compare furnished apartments, hotels, and Airbnb-style platform bookings using match dates, lodging rules, total cost, workspace, kitchen, laundry, and booking risk.

 Furnished Mexico City apartment prepared for a longer World Cup stay with luggage, groceries, laundry, booking details, and workspace.

-If you are coming to Mexico City for the 2026 World Cup and staying 2-6 weeks, the lodging decision is not the same as a normal weekend trip.
+If you are coming to Mexico City for the 2026 World Cup and staying 2-6 weeks, do not book like it is a normal match weekend.

 Start with the city context first.
-Our guide to what to expect in CDMX before and during World Cup 2026 covers construction, airport movement, neighborhoods, and day-of travel friction.
-This article focuses on the booking decision: apartment vs hotel vs Airbnb-style platform booking.
+Our guide to what to expect in CDMX before and during World Cup 2026 covers construction, airport movement, neighborhoods, and event friction.
+This page is narrower: apartment vs hotel vs Airbnb-style platform booking for people staying long enough for daily routine to matter.

-Official FIFA pages list the tournament window from June 11 to July 19, 2026, with the opening match at Mexico City Stadium on Thursday, June 11, 2026.
-Locals still know the venue as Estadio Azteca.
-FIFA also lists Mexico against South Africa there on June 11, Mexico against Czechia there on June 24, plus knockout-stage fixtures in Mexico City.
-Check FIFA’s full match schedule and Mexico fixture page before booking around specific match dates.
+FIFA lists the tournament from Thursday, June 11 to Sunday, July 19, 2026, with the opening match at Mexico City Stadium on June 11.
+Locals still know the venue as Estadio Azteca, and CDMX tourism explains the naming around Estadio Banorte, Estadio Azteca, and Estadio Ciudad de Mexico on its official venue page.
+Always check FIFA’s full match schedule and Mexico’s fixture page before locking dates.

 Quick Answer